abschmidt6/py-time-slice/README.md

 --  Remove Black Bars from concave and convex modes

 ## GUI TODO
---  Add multiple threads
---  Add loading bar
---  Reduce number of member variables where possible
+--  Fix threads (they should end when GUI is closed) --  Reduce number of member variables where possible